The Best Paper Shredders for Your Money

 1. Best overall: Fellowes Powershred 99Ms Micro-Cut

 If your main concern is privacy and security, the Fellowes Powershred 99Ms is a micro-cut shredder designed to destroy documents into very small particles of just 2mm x 14mm.
-It’s rated a P5 security level, which is recommended for professionals who need to dispose of sensitive personal, business, or clients’ records, legal forms, tax forms, or financial statements.
+It’s rated a P5 security level, which is recommended for professionals who need to dispose of sensitive personal, business or client records; legal forms; tax forms or financial statements.

 The Powershred 99Ms can shred 14 pages in one pass and has an impressively large 9-gallon pull-out basket.
 Like other Fellowes models, it features SafeSense technology, a safety measure that enables it to stop when someone’s hand gets near the paper opening.
 To save energy, its sleep mode will shut the unit down after two minutes of inactivity.